Tuncurry (1903): Tokelau 1909–1916

-The Tokelau served the High Commissioner for the British Western Pacific Territories for a number of years as a general Government steamer after having been brought by the British Government, and converted into a yacht for the Resident Commissioner of the Gilbert and Ellice Islands.
+The Tokelau served the Western Pacific High Commission for a number of years as a general Government steamer after having been brought by the British Government, and converted into a yacht for the Resident Commissioner of the Gilbert and Ellice Islands.

 The delivery crew of the newly named S.S.
 Tokelau arrived back in Australia as passengers aboard the Oplan of Sandefjord from Ocean Island & Nauru on 20 May 1909 The delivery crew consisted of the Norwegian Pettersen C. and the British Baldwin S., Smith S., Wickstroke R., Irvine and Wilmott.

 The vessel was used in the distribution of aid during a famine induced by drought in 1910:

 The Gilbert Island natives are in a terribly bad way owing to the severe drought.
 Private advices received in Sydney today by the mail from the islands tell of the distress among the natives.
 No rain has fallen at the islands for months, and the native food supplies have become exhausted.
 The position became so acute that the Government steamer Tokelau was commissioned to proceed round the southern islands with rations for the distressed natives.
 Four whole districts on the island of Tapitenia out of 16, besides many people from other districts, are being supplied by the Government.
 It is proposed to bring the people from the northern end of the island of Nonuti to the central village Matan, to facilitate the serving out of supplies.
 As much as 20 or 30 tons of rice is being distributed every few weeks to relieve the distress among the poor natives.
 The cocoanuts available on Nonata Island had been purchased by the Government for food supplies.

 While in the Gilbert Group the S.S.
 Tokelau was lying beached for cleaning in Tarawa lagoon and the Captain and Chief Engineer wanted to go out for a sail in weather that threatened to turn nasty, so they took a local, Teriakai to look after them.
 Teriakai at the time was well known for single handed in water combat with tiger sharks with just a knife.
 He was at the time a guest of His Majesty's, having got himself into trouble for a rather too carefree interpretation of the marriage laws.
 He was an exceptionally welcome guest; his vital, stocky frame was the equal of a giant's for work, and the bubbling of his unquenchable humour kept his warders as well as his fellow-prisoners laughing and labouring from morning to night.
 A happy prison is a tremendous asset to any Government Station.
 Whenever there was a special job to be done, he was the man we always chose to do it.

 The vessel was put up for sale August 1915:

 BROWN and JOSKE have been instructed by His Excellency the High Commissioner for the Western Pacific to sell by PUBLIC AUCTION' at their Rooms in Thomson street, Suva, on Saturday, 11 September, at 11 am.